 What happens to employee stock options in an M&A?

 Like an IPO, M&As are also great news.
 There are two typical outcomes if you have employee stock options and an M&A occurs, the acquiring company can cash you out or give you company shares.
 If the acquiring company cashes you out, your outcome is simple: you receive cash and pay taxes on the gains.
 If the acquiring company decides to give you company shares, either you will receive publicly traded shares, and your situation will mimic the IPO outcome, or if acquired by a private company, you will receive private shares and you will be back in the same situation as before: waiting for liquidity.

-For more information on how to monetize your private company equity, please contact us at the Employee Stock Option Fund.
+For more information on how to monetize your private company equity, please contact us below.